At Utah's Gateway mall, the literal art of retail resurrection

 Collectively, it’s not the madhouse that City Creek Center becomes on most afternoons.
 But it’s also decidedly not a ghost town, either.
 For the Gateway, that’s progress.

 Then there’s the art, which has become one of the most noticeable components of the Gateway’s revamping.
 Stairways, store windows and other previously blank spaces have become canvases for numerous commissioned artists.
-Donovan Mitchell, the star Utah Jazz guard, has his likeness painted in bright colors across one of Gateway's pedestrian bridges.
+The Utah Jazz’s star shooting guard, Donovan Mitchell, has his likeness painted in bright colors across one of the Gateway's pedestrian bridges.
 Other art additions are smaller, like rainbow-colored stairs and glowing seesaws.
 Outside La Barba’s windows you can see a two-story mural completed weeks earlier by Havoc Hendricks, a local artist.
 Next to the mural is “Love Letters,” a 16,000 square-foot temporary art exhibit.
 Just south of “Love Letters” is “Dreamscapes,” another large pop-up art space.
 Then there’s the Urban Arts Gallery, which has been at the Gateway since 2013.

 With all the real estate that visual art now occupies at the Gateway, the actual reported amount going to visual art is surprising — because of how little it is.
 Jacklyn Briggs, Vestar’s marketing director, said only 1% of Vestar’s $100 million redevelopment has been earmarked for art specifically.
 Walking around the Gateway, its commitment to visual art belies those figures.